Ada-Developers-Academy/core-unit-1/while-loops/problem-set-while-loops.md

 ##### !question

 Let's implement a function called `sidewinder`.
-It will take a parameter `number_list` which contains a list of _next indices_ to visit.
+It will take a parameter `number_list` which contains a list of the _next_ index in the list to visit.
 Starting from position `0`, we will look in the current position, get the value stored there, and use it as the _next_ position to visit.
 We will continue doing this until we find a value of `0`, which means we have found the end of the index chain.
 Then we'll return the position where we found the `0`.

 For example, if we received `[2, 0, 1]` as our `number_list`, starting from position `0` we find a `2`.
 We look in position `2` and find a `1`.
 So we look in position `1` and find `0`. `0` marks the end of the chain, so we return `1`, the position we just looked in.